Patella Dislocation

 Common contributing factors

-- Previous knee injuries or dislocations
+- Previous patella dislocation or subluxation

 - Shallow femoral groove anatomy